Chairperson: Mary Jo Wiemiller, PA-C, M.S.

 Academic Dismissal - Academic Misconduct

-Dismissal for academic misconduct (RWAM) is determined per the Academic Honesty policy found in the Academic Regulations section of this bulletin.
+Dismissal for academic misconduct (RWAM) is determined per the Academic Integrity policy found in the Academic Regulations section of the Health Sciences Professional bulletin.
 Once this determination has been made, students are dismissed from the university.
 This action results in ineligibility to register at Marquette.
 Reinstatement criteria for students who are dismissed, if applicable, are outlined in the dismissal notice.
-If students are allowed to return to the university, a permanent notation of "Reinstated to the University" appears on the academic record and Marquette’s official transcript.
+If students are allowed to return to the university, a permanent notation of ‘Reinstated to the University’ appears on the academic record and Marquette’s official transcript.

 Temporary Withdrawal from Program